ColtonTshudy/vesc-dash-3/README.md

 # Colton's VESC Dash

-S905X "Le Potato" 2gb based VESC dashboard
+"Le Potato" based VESC dashboard, using Vite + React

 ## Versions
 This project was created and verified with the following versions: